-Over 63 million tons of food is wasted each year – roughly 40% of all the available food in the United States.
-Lovin’ Spoonfuls is committed to mitigating the environmental impact that food waste has on our planet while addressing food insecurity in our communities.
+Over 80 million tons of food are wasted each year.
+That means roughly 35% of all available food in the United States goes unsold or uneaten.
+Lovin’ Spoonfuls is committed to mitigating the environmental impact that wasted food has on our planet while addressing food insecurity in our communities.

-- In the United States, we produce enough food to feed far more than our population.
+- In the United States, we produce enough food to feed far more than our population1.

-- Food waste consumes 21% of our nation’s freshwater, 18% of crop land, and accounts for 21% of our landfill volume4.
+- Wasted food consumes 14% of our nation’s freshwater and 18% of cropland and accounts for 24% of our landfill volume1.

-- The value of food wasted annually in the US is over $218 billion5.
+- The value of food wasted annually in the U.S. is over $285 billion1.

-In addition to our direct distribution services, we work to foster increased awareness of the ongoing issues of food waste and food insecurity in our local communities by educating the public, engaging with our local and state leaders, and participating in discussions at the national level about food rescue.
+In addition to our direct distribution services, we work to foster increased awareness of the ongoing issues of wasted food and food insecurity in our communities by educating the public, engaging with our local and state leaders, and participating in discussions at the national level about food rescue.